About the Fellowship

-Pre-doctoral fellows join the Ash Center’s academic community and participate in the Democracy Fellows weekly seminar.
+Pre-doctoral fellows join the Ash Center’s academic community and participate in our weekly democracy fellow seminar series.
 The fellowship affords doctoral candidates the time and space to work on completing their dissertations without the obligation of teaching at a critical time in their program.
-For more information about the Democracy Fellowships, see our Five-Year Retrospective.
+For more information about the Democracy Fellowships, please see our Five-Year Retrospective.

 Fellows will receive a stipend of $30,000 annually and shared work space at the Ash Center.

 Applications for AY 2022-2023 can be submitted online by following this link.
 The deadline for applications is Sunday, December 5, 2021 at 11:59 pm ET.

 The Ash Center is a vibrant and values-driven community.
 We are committed to diversity and welcome people of varied backgrounds, cultures, experiences, and disciplines.
 We actively seek applications from people of color, women, the LGBTQIA+ community, persons with disabilities, and underrepresented backgrounds.

 Harvard is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, or any other characteristic protected by law.

 If you have questions, please contact Jose Martinez.